vitalets/playwright-bdd/docs/guides/migration-v7.md

 > Check-out full Cucumber-style example in [examples/cucumber-style](https://github.com/vitalets/playwright-bdd/tree/main/examples/cucumber-style).

-#### Cucumber world
+### Cucumber world
-There is no built-in Cucumber world anymore.
-Although it requires more code in userland, it gives your full control over world's shape and performance.
-You pass world as a regular Playwright fixture and provide only dependencies that you need.
-You are not restrcited to inherit world from some base class.
+There is no built-in World anymore.
+Although it requires more code in user-land, it gives your full control over world's shape and performance.
+You wrap world into regular Playwright fixture and provide only dependencies that you need.
+You are not restricted to inherit world from some base class.
 When world fixture is provided to `test.extend()`, you pass the name of that fixture to `createBdd` and get `Given / When / Then` bound to that world.

 Example:

-1. **world.ts** - create some world
+1. **world.ts** - create world

 ```ts
 import { Page, TestInfo } from '@playwright/test';